 Sculptural work and drawing in Belonging to the Night at Stockroom Gallery, Kyneton, Victoria.
 Curated by Jess Bridgfoot, 'Belonging to the Night investigate the dystopian beauty of a nocturnal world across themes of landscape, myth, sex and death.’
 Artists include Bonnie Hanlon, Bonnie Lane, Michael Needham, Renuka Rajiv, Brad Rusbridge, Heather B. Swann and Ross Taylor.
 Opening Sat 10th Dec, until 8th Jan, 2017.

-New drawing featuring in Drawing to and End at MARS Gallery, Windsor, Melbourne.
+Drawing to and End at MARS Gallery, Windsor, Melbourne.
 Opening 4-6pm Sat 3rd Dec, showing until 17th Dec.

 Landscape with Grave: Inherited Loss and Representation